 Drinking coconut water

 Coconut water isn’t the same thing as coconut oil, but it comes from the same source and has antimicrobial properties.
-They’re just, well, watered down.
+It’s just, well, watered down.

-Coconut water is the liquid that’s inside an immature coconut.
-People in different parts of the world, like Asia, use coconut water to fight urinary tract infections.
-The idea here is that coconut water is a natural diuretic, so it will help your body flush out bacteria by urinating more frequently.
+Coconut water is the liquid inside an immature coconut.
+People in different parts of the world, like Asia, use coconut water to fight UTIs.
+The idea here is that coconut water is a natural diuretic, so it helps your body flush out bacteria by urinating more frequently.

-While there’s little risk associated with drinking coconut water, it may not be the best drink to consume if you’re looking to watch your weight.
-A cup of coconut water contains around 46 calories.
+While there’s little risk associated with drinking coconut water, it might not be the best drink to consume if you’re looking to watch your weight.
+A cup of coconut water contains around

 Tips and tricks

-- Drink lots of water each day — at least eight cups.
+- Drink lots of water each day — at least 8 cups.
 Keeping your body hydrated will help flush bacteria out from your bladder.

-- Stay away from beverages that irritate.
-These include coffee, alcohol, and soda.
-Citrus juice and teas containing caffeine may also irritate the bladder.
+- Stay away from beverages that irritate the bladder.
+These include coffee, alcohol, soda, citrus juice, and teas containing caffeine.